 What evidence exist to support a line of enquiry?

 A major source of forensic evidence is digital forensic evidence [2].
 Digital forensics has its roots in the observation that digital devices such as computers are utilized in committing crimes [2], and often the crime only takes place in the virtual or cyber world.
 Examples of such crimes are child pornography, theft of personal data, ransomware encrypting a person’s data which will only be released for a fee, etc. From these examples it is clear that digital forensics is a highly specialized field which often requires technical knowledge of the inner workings of digital devices, communication protocols and networks to find and extract evidence leading to catching the perpetrator [2].
-A digital forensic investigator is therefore a specialist investigator supporting general investogators in investigating crimes, similar to e.g. a forensic pathologist or a forensic financial investigator [2].
+A digital forensic investigator is therefore a specialist investigator supporting general investigators in investigating crimes, similar to e.g. a forensic pathologist or a forensic financial investigator [2].
 Some of specialist aspects the digital forensic investigator is well equipped to deal with are [2]:

 Reconstructing network communication events through log analysis to determine how a hacker gained access to a computer system.